 You already have the options to lock your computer either manually by pressing Win+L keyboard shortcut or automatically through Screen Saver Settings right now.
 But Dynamic Lock is designed to make this process more fluid and easier for the end users.

 The setting is disabled by default.
 To enable it, go to Settings app, Accounts, and Sign-in options.
-Then slide on the switch in the Dynamic Lock section.
+Then check the option “Allow Windows to automatically lock your device when you are away” in the Dynamic Lock section.

 According to WindowsCentral, it could be called Microsoft Goodbye internally.
 If you look at the registry key that reflects this setting, it’s indeed called EnableGoodbye under the following location.